AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 {{$include /help/_includes/aem-assets-integration-beta-note.md}}

-Prepare the AEM as a Cloud Service authoring environment to manage Commerce assets by updating the environment configuration and configuring the Assets metadata to identify and manage Commerce assets.
+Prepare the AEM as a Cloud Service environment to manage Commerce assets by updating the environment configuration and configuring the Assets metadata to identify and manage Commerce assets.

 The integration requires adding a custom `Commerce` namespace and two types of metadata to organize and manage Commerce assets.